d4rk-pri0r/licenselens/README.md

 ## What it looks like

-The report is a single, self-contained HTML file with a dark "Warm Charcoal" theme, read top to bottom: posture, entitlements, ranked gaps with evidence, and an explore view of every assessed control.
+The report is a single, self-contained HTML file that includes posture, entitlements, ranked gaps with evidence, and an explore view of every assessed control.

-The opening section shows the tenant identity, the percentage of licensed capability actually enforced, and the top recommended actions.
-Each capability is labeled with its Microsoft workload icon, the capability field cross-filters the page, and details expand in place with native disclosure.
+The opening section displays the tenant identity, the percentage of licensed capability actually enforced, and the top recommended actions.
 The report renders with JavaScript disabled, makes no network requests, and honors `prefers-reduced-motion`.